 - We made notebooking pages for “events leading up to the American Revolution.”
 I gave my younger kids a list, and had the older kids research online.
 You could also add these events to a timeline.

-- The boys (ages 9 and 11) did daily copywork from George Washington’s Rules of Civility (it’s in “Writings” but also available here).
-I copied it on the chalkboard (one or two rules daily) and they wrote it on notebook paper for their history notebooks.
+- The boys (ages 9 and 11) did daily copywork from George Washington’s Rules of Civility I copied it on the chalkboard (one or two rules daily) and they wrote it on notebook paper for their history notebooks.

 As tensions mounted, the Continental Congress realized the need for a real army.
-The minutemen were good, but they weren’t trained soldiers for a long war.
+The minutemen were good, but they weren’t trained soldiers fit for a long war against the British forces.
 So George Washington was appointed Commander of the Continental Army, and was given authority to raise and train a real army.
-They would now fight the King.
+They would now fight against Great Britain.

 - George Washington (Sower Series) – Chapters 9-111